 claimName: operator-volume-claim

-You can prevent the App Framework from automatically polling the remote storage for app changes.
-By configuring the appsRepoPollIntervalSeconds
+To disable the App Framework’s automatic polling of the remote storage for app changes, set the appsRepoPollIntervalSeconds

 setting to 0

-field.
-The App Framework will perform an initial poll of the remote storage, even when the CR is initialized with polling disabled.
+Note: The App Framework will still perform an initial poll of the remote storage even when polling is disabled upon CR initialization.

-When you’re ready to initiate an app check using the App Framework, manually update the status
+When you are ready to initiate an app check using the App Framework, you need to manually update the status

 kubectl get standalone